MIC and zone distributions and ECOFFs

 2. Correlation between MIC values and inhibition zone diameters

 The EUCAST software, originally created in 2003, for displaying distributions of MIC-values (generated with methods calibrated to reference broth microdilution or for some agents and species, agar dilution) and inhibition zone diameters (generated with EUCAST standardised disk diffusion methodology) was re-programmed during 2020 and re-launched on 24 November, 2020.
-Each graph is shown in two versions where one is constructed by just adding up all approved distributions, and the other by giving each distribution equal weight before constructing the aggregated distribution.
+Each graph is shown in two versions where one is constructed by just aggregating all approved distributions, and the other by giving each distribution equal weight before constructing the aggregate.
 The later is generated through converting numbers to per cent before aggregation.
 This prevents large distributions from dominating or even "obliterating" smaller distributions and allows all distributions equal weight.
 During 2021-2022 distributions are curated in accordance with EUCAST SOP10.2 and all distributions and ECOFF values gradually reviewed.
-A dedicated software for the calculation of zone diameter ECOFFs has been created and will be applied during 2023.

 Access to MIC and zone diameter distribution data.